 Would you recommend Trail or Road shoes?
 "Definitely trail! there are quite a few muddy bits and not a lot of tarmac."

 What Medical Cover do you provide?
-"Event First Aid cover is provided by AMASS medical and Security Services"
+"Event First Aid cover is provided by Dorset Medical Services"

 Terms & Conditions

 The Dorset Ooser races are run in accordance with the ASSOCIATION OF RUNNING CLUBS (ARC) RULES FOR TRAIL RUNNING COMPETITION